TareqNewazShahriar-Secondary/ElectronJs-App/README.md

 * Prints contents of its own application window and a external web page.
 * Shows progress on taskbar while loadig the web page.
 * Shows OS level notification when printing is done.
+* Updates the application using an unorthodox update mechanism.
+It will download the latest binary from the server (not implemented) and then it will execute it; that's it.

 `contextIsolation` (`contextBridge`) is used.
 To improve security, *Electron* team deprecated `nodeIntegration` flag and `contextIsolation` will be enabled by default from *Electron 12*.